rohitgogi/weather-sense/README.md

 - Creating the agents themselves was simple like defining tools and connecting logic worked smoothly and was easy to understand.
 - Combining them under a manager agent was actually a great design choice; it made communication between multiple agents surprisingly straightforward.
 - The hard part was modifying the system prompt.
 It feels like the framework fights you when you try to customize it.
 I absolutely dreaded this part.
-- The documentation around prompt templates isn’t clear, and the .yaml file setup was frustrating — every run seemed to complain about a missing field (planning, final_answer, etc.) no matter what I added.
+- The documentation around prompt templates isn’t clear, and the .yaml file setup was frustrating — every run seemed to complain - Adding the vision part was fun — I tried connecting true multimodal models like LLaVA and Qwen-VL but none worked with InferenceClientModel, so I had to wrap a local transformers pipeline as a tool instead.
+- That workaround actually worked great, and showed that using local tools for image tasks is a practical approach.
-- Overall, the framework is promising but still rough around the edges when it comes to extensibility.
+- Overall, SmolAgents is promising for modular, tool-driven reasoning, but still rough around the edges for extensibility and multimodal workflows.